miguelsalva/hlflrw/README.md

 them into the software (ipfw, ipfilter, ipfdadm, ipchains, iptables and cisco acl supported) you need.*

 *"HLFL stands for High Level Firewall Language.
-It permits writting firewalling rules using a high level language, and transforms them into rules for real softwares" from the HLFL README file.*
+It permits writing firewalling rules using a high level language, and transforms them into rules for real softwares" from the HLFL README file.*